shopgate/pwa-benchmark-runner/README.md

 apps and mobile websites for the iPhone, iPad, Android smartphones and tablets.

 ## License
-Shopgate Connect - cart extension is available under the Apache License, Version 2.0.
+Shopgate Connect - PWA Benchmark runner is available under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for more information.